futurestudio/hapi-jwt/README.md

 })
 ```

-You can debug a JWT on [jwt.io](https://jwt.io/) and have a look at the token headers and payload.
+You can debug a created JWT on [jwt.io](https://jwt.io/) and have a look at the token headers and payload.

 A sample token payload looks like this: